CORONAVIRUS: My clinic status

 Massage therapists are LICENSED HEALTH PROFESSIONALS and have a significant role to play in your overall health care.
 This does not ONLY apply to muscle and joint aches and pains, headaches and migraines, but to a range of other ailments as well, including some you would consider “medical.”

-The Queensland Health directive on Friday, 27/3/20, forcing professional health-related massage clinics to close down, but still allow AHPRA (Australian Health Practitioners Regulation Agency) registered physical hands-on bodywork therapists, in my opinion, had nothing to do with Coronavirus health and safety but was a totally MEDICO-POLITICAL decision designed to cripple NATURAL therapies (that is a long and detailed separate issue).
+The Queensland Health directive on Friday, 27/3/20, forcing professional health-related massage clinics to close down, but still allow AHPRA (Australian Health Practitioners Regulation Agency) registered physical hands-on bodywork therapists, in my opinion, had nothing to do with Coronavirus health and safety.
+It was a totally MEDICO-POLITICAL decision designed to cripple NATURAL therapies that do not come under control of AHPRA (that is a long and detailed separate issue)

 The QH directive was not only totally ridiculous but smacked of strong double standards.